A sequence of elastic patterns in a sheared bent sheet: Discussion

+Following unstable paths to determine the connectivity of states would provide stronger support for the presence of snaking in this system.
+This could be achieved with a computational campaign like those described above, or possibly with an experimental probing and control method like that developed in \cite{Neville20}.
+The latter would require adaptation to allow for probes that can freely move in two directions, either in a plane, or preferably circumferentially and axially with respect to the unsheared state.

 Branches with five or more pairs, and O-pair regimes that exist in a small range of lower shears, are a bit more ambiguous to observe due to edge effects adding/subtracting individual crumple half-units, and are harder to access with internal loops in these sheets.
 There is additional complexity here because of the subtle transitions between O and S pairs, although we note interesting transitions were shown in very short cylinders in \cite[figure 3.44b]{EsslingerGeierBook}.
 Furthermore, some of the subtle interactions between crumples can be attributed to the formation and breaking of ``bonds'' that form the subject of another paper \cite{Gimenopairs}.
+A portion of the return branch in longer sheets, corresponding to the breaking of an S-ridge just before splitting, is measured more carefully there.
 The trends seen in these intermediate aspect ratio sheets were also informally observed at higher aspect ratios that allow for more unit cells.
-However, with these dimensions come greater sensitivity to boundary conditions, and smaller displacement ranges and jumps in force.
+However, with these dimensions come greater difficulties in accurately setting boundary conditions, and smaller displacement ranges and jumps in force.

+Across all the experiments, exceptions to reproducibility are relatively rare, and usually involve the timing of unstable events such as splitting, merging, and escape.
+Factors negatively influencing reproducibility include larger energy releases in shorter sheets and an increased difficulty of alignment in longer sheets, which also admit more possible configurations and transition sequences.